 How does this seemingly irrelevant commercial relate to running your gallery?
 The funny thing is that dealers are doing exactly the same thing as the guy in the commercial.
 They are trying to remember so many small facts and details that their brain is fatigued and forgets the obvious stuff.
 Dealers keep track of collectors in many different, non-centralized ways, but perhaps the most ridiculous is relying on their memory.
 You can’t possibly remember the names of every collector you meet, or your level of engagement with them.
 Memory is fallible, and therefore it’s one of the worst mechanisms for storing information.
 It’s the most ineffective way to use your brain in this day and age.

-Cloud-based systems have essentially become an extension of our brains.
+Cloud-based systems like ARTERNAL have become an extension of our brains.
 CRMs are cloud based systems that you can access whenever and wherever, just like your brain!
 When a dealer tries to leverage their memory to figure out what they sold to someone 3 years back, they’re just wasting their energy.
-Instead you should store that info all in a single centralized place, accessed via mobile, and that’s where a CRM comes in.
+Instead you should store that info all in a single centralized place, accessed via mobile, and that’s where a relationship management comes in.